Commedia dell'arte: Characters

 Jean-Antoine Watteau (1684–1721), commedia dell'arte player of Pierrot, c.
 1718–19, identified as "Gilles".
 Louvre, Paris.

 Generally, the actors playing were diverse in background in terms of class and religion, and performed anywhere they could.
 Castagno posits that the aesthetic of exaggeration, distortion, anti-humanism (as in the masked types), and excessive borrowing as opposed to originality was typical of all the arts in the late Italian Renaissance.
 Theatre historian Martin Green points to the extravagance of emotion during the period of commedia's emergence as the reason for representational moods, or characters, that define the art.
 In commedia, each character embodies a mood: mockery, sadness, gaiety, confusion, and so forth.

 According to 18th-century London theatre critic Baretti, commedia dell'arte incorporates specific roles and characters that were "originally intended as a type of characteristic representative of some particular Italian district or town" (archetypes).
 The character's persona included the specific dialect of the region or town represented.
 Meaning that on stage, each character was performed in its own dialect.
-Characters would often be passed down from generation to generation, and characters married onstage were often married in real life as well, seen most famously with Francesco and Isabella Andreini.
-This was believed to make performances more natural, as well as strengthening the bonds within the troupe, who emphasized complete unity between every member.
+Characters would often be passed down from generation to generation, and onstage married couples were often married in real life as well, seen most famously with Francesco and Isabella Andreini.
+This custom was believed to make performances more natural, as well as strengthening the bonds within the troupe, which emphasized complete unity between all members.
 Additionally, each character has a singular costume and mask that is representative of the character's role.